-NAME, AGE, PRINCIPAL OCCUPATION FOR LAST FIVE YEARS AND DIRECTORSHIPS IN PUBLIC CORPORATIONS SERVED AS A DIRECTOR SINCE [PHOTO] C. J. BRADSHAW (60).
+NAME, AGE, PRINCIPAL OCCUPATION FOR LAST FIVE YEARS AND DIRECTORSHIPS IN PUBLIC CORPORATIONS SERVED AS A DIRECTOR SINCE C. J. BRADSHAW (61).
 Mr. Bradshaw is President and Director of Bradshaw Investments, Inc. (private investments), Georgetown, South Carolina, a position held since 1986.
 He served as President and Chief Operating Officer of Transworld Corporation, New York, New York, from 1984 to 1986 and Chairman of the Board and Chief Executive Officer of Spartan Food Systems, Inc., Spartanburg, South Carolina, from 1961 to 1986.
-Mr. Bradshaw is a director of Wachovia Bank of South Carolina, N.A.
-1986 [PHOTO] R. J. BROWN (62).
+Mr. Bradshaw is a director of Wachovia Bank, N.A.
+1986 R. J. BROWN (63).
 Mr. Brown is Founder, Chairman and Chief Executive Officer of B&C Associates, Inc. (management consulting, marketing research and public relations firm), High Point, North Carolina, a position held since 1973.
-He is a director of First Union Corporation and Duke Power Company.
-1993 J. L. COKER (56).
-Mr. Coker is President of JLC Enterprises (private investments), Stonington, Connecticut, a position held since 1979.
-He was Secretary of the Company from 1969 to 1995 and was President of Sonoco Limited, Canada, from 1972 to 1979.
-1969
+He is a director of First Union Corporation, Duke Energy Corporation and Republic Industries, Inc. 1993